Find Affordable College Courses

 $37,640 Average Tuition & Fees

-St. Bonaventure University came in at #8 in this year’s edition of the Best Value Journalism Schools ranking.
-St. Bonaventure is a small private not-for-profit school located in the remote town of Saint Bonaventure.
+St. Bonaventure University landed the #8 spot in the 2023 rankings for the best value journalism programs.
+St. Bonaventure is a small private not-for-profit school located in the town of Saint Bonaventure.

 Out-of-state tuition fees for undergraduate students at St. Bonaventure are $37,640 per year.
 While working on their degree, journalism majors at St. Bonaventure accumulate an average of around $27,000 in student debt.